ocean-orchestra/ocean-orchestra/_pages/about.md

 Thus, the diagonal cross section from Olinda in the Southern hemisphere to Copenhagen in the Northern draws the line of inspiration across the Atlantic Ocean on which the debut album rests, and which gives the compositions a mix of wildness and melancholy.

-Solid pulse awareness runs as an undercurrent of oceanic swells, flamenco and samba in the interplay between the horn section (Mads Egetoft on tenor sax, Fermo Mel on alt sax, Alessandro Garau on trumpet, Jens Erik Raasted on flute), the rhythm section (David Besiakov on drums, Michael Finding on congas, Juan Pino on percussion, Kasper Øllegaard on cajón) and the strings (Andreas Møllerhøj on bass, Rune Fog-Nielsen on bass, Lars Emil Jørgensen on guitar).
+Solid pulse awareness runs as an undercurrent of oceanic swells, flamenco and samba in the interplay between the horn section (Mads Egetoft on tenor sax, Fermo Mel on alt sax, Alessandro Garau on trumpet), the rhythm section (David Besiakov on drums, Michael Finding on congas, Juan Pino on percussion) and the strings (Rune Fog-Nielsen on bass, Lars Emil Jørgensen on guitar).

 The intention of Ocean Orchestra is to create concerts and recordings which awaken feelings of attentiveness, communion and meaningfulness in the audience.